AntonisGkortzis/islander/guide.md

 * [Night Life](#nightlife_andros)

 #### <a name="info_andros"></a>General Info
-Andros is the northrnmost and most unique island of the Cyclades.
-The rich nature and majestry of the island, combined with the abundant waters and the particular terrain, that gives Andros a special Cycladic character.
+Andros is the northernmost and most unique island of the Cyclades.
+The rich nature and majesty of the island, combined with the abundant waters and the particular terrain, that gives Andros a special Cycladic character.

 #### <a name="beaches_andros"></a>Beaches
 Andros has many and excellent quality beaches that satisfy all tastes.
 Beaches for families, fully organised, and easily accessible, but also beaches isolated.
 Beaches with cold waters and rich sand but also with pebbles and rocks for those who love fishing.